About Form 1098-T

 Yes.
 You can by following the instructions provided in accessECC portal's 'Self-Service' and consent to electronic format.
 However, you will be consenting to electronic delivery for future years and will no longer receive your 1098-T by mail.

 You may not have had payments for the tax year.
 In other words, ECC reports the payments for qualified educational expenses on your account from January 1 to December 31 of the tax reporting year.
 It can get confusing due to the timing of the registration and term cycles.

 Most likely, you signed up for your spring term classes and began making payments before December 31 of the prior tax reporting year.
 Therefore, the charges would have been reported on last year's 1098-T.

 All payments, including financial aid, scholarships or sponsorships will be included in Box 1 up to the total of Qualified Tuition & Related Expenses.
 Any scholarships, grants, third party sponsorships, or other gift aid will be shown in Box 5 on the 1098-T.

-ECC began providing 1098-Ts online starting with the 2008 tax reporting year.
-You can access this on your own if you need a 1098-T for 2008 or later.
-If you need one prior to that year, contact at 847-214-7380.
-We can provide you with the information ECC reported to the IRS but may be unable to provide you with the actual form.
+ECC began providing 1098-Ts online, starting with the 2008 tax reporting year.
+You can access this independently if you need a 1098-T for 2008 or later.
+If you need one before that year, contact us at 847-214-7380.
+We can provide you with the information ECC reported to the IRS but may be unable to provide the actual form.
 The IRS does not require you to submit the form with your tax return.